RileCraft/DiscordBot-Template/README.md

 # 『 Important Notes 』
 * This is made in **Discord.JS V13** and if you want to use this in V12 then you would have to do changes.
 * Recommended NodeJS V16+.
+* `message.channel.sendEmbed()` is just a additional function to make it easier to send embeds quickly.
+You can still use the default `message.channel.send()` like normally you do.
 * If you want to change the `ready` event then remember that the `class Handler` exports arrays of the loaded events , commands and aliases count.
 To get the correct value then do like this.
 ```js
 const info = require(Path to class file)